Home RecipesMain courses Peruvian Fried Rice “Chaufa” with Chicken

 • Preheat a wok or pan to high heat.

 • Drizzle a bit of vegetable oil and add enough chicken to cover the base of the pan.
 If you add more it won't become golden.
-Leave the chicken still so that I can become golden on one side, a couple minutes.
+Leave the chicken still so that it can become golden on one side, a couple minutes.
 Flip it and let them become golden on all sides.
 Then remove them and repeat with the rest of the chicken.
 Reserve them.

 • Add the ginger and garlic and cook them for 30 seconds while stirring to prevent them from burning.